r0man/validation-clj/README.markdown

     (valid? (validate-user *bob*))
     ;=> true

-The error-messages returns the error messages from an invalid record.
+The error-messages fn returns the error messages from an invalid record.

     (error-messages (validate-user *bob*))
     ;=> nil